DanBertrand/community-website/README.md

 |:---------------------------|
 | Project in development     |

-Link edto an Ruby API for the backend
+Linked to a Ruby API for the backend

 In between the woofing and Airbnb concept, users can create an account.
 User can then create communities.